Chrysler Falcon: Features

 The Chrysler Falcon is built on a unitary chassis.
 It is a modified version of the Chrysler C-300 platform.
 Overall weight is 3300 lb.

 Two different models of Chrysler's first generation "Double rocker" Hemi V8 were used in the cars.
 One was the Chrysler FirePower V8 that displaced 331 cuin, while the other was the DeSoto FireDome V8 that displaced 276 cuin.
 The 331 and 276 differ not only in their bore and stroke, which are 3.8125 × 3.625 in for the Chrysler V8, and 3.625 × 3.344 in for the DeSoto engine, but also in their bore pitch, which are 4.5625 in for the FirePower and 4.3125 in for the FireDome.
 The Bortz car has its original 331 cubic inch FirePower V8.

 The transmission is a 2-speed PowerFlite automatic.
 It is controlled by a floor-mounted lever on the interior.
 Other interior features include leather upholstery, an adjustable split-bench seat, concave inner door panels, power windows, and a wooden steering wheel by Nardi.

-The brakes are drums at all wheels, and are power assisted, as is the steering.
+The brakes are drums at all wheels.
+Both the brakes and the steering are power assisted.